-Once either of the following two conditions is met, we can use AGN catalogs to extract the redshift information of the detected EMRIs (or at least assign higher weights to the AGNs): (i) the fraction of the EMRIs originate in AGNs, $f_{\rm agn}$, is determined to be close to $1$ by statistical analysis of the EMRI-AGN correlation; and (ii) a detected EMRI has a zero eccentricity at the plunge \citep[see, e.g., ][for explanation]{2021PhRvD.104f3007P, 2023LRR....26....2A}.
+Once either of the following two conditions is met, we can use AGN catalogs to extract the redshift information of a detected EMRI (or at least assign higher weights to the AGNs): (i) the fraction of the EMRIs originate in AGNs, $f_{\rm agn}$, is statistically constrained to be close to $1$ by our method; and (ii) the detected EMRI has a zero eccentricity at the time of plunge \citep[see, e.g., ][for explanation]{2021PhRvD.103j3018P, 2021PhRvD.104f3007P, 2023LRR....26....2A}.
 We note that LISA and TianQin can measure the eccentricities of EMRIs to a precision of $\Delta e \approx 10^{-6}$ \citep{2017PhRvD..95j3012B, 2020PhRvD.102f3016F}, so they can differentiate the formation channels.

 Assuming that all EMRIs come from AGNs, and using only the AGN catalog to look for the candidate hosts for EMRIs, we repeat the simulation shown in Section \ref{sec:simulations} and derive the posteriors for the cosmological parameters.
 More specifically, we consider the EMRIs detected by TianQin in the M1 population model as an example.
 The AGN catalog is based on the MultiDark catalog but we use the limiting magnitude of CSST to select observable AGNs.
 The result is shown in Figure \ref{fig:H0Om_w0wa_AGNconstraints}.
 We find that the constraints on cosmological parameters are improved.
 More quantitatively, by switching from the galaxy catalog to the AGN catalog, the precision of $H_0$ improves from about $3.7\%$ to about $3.2\%$, and the precision of $w_0$ improves from about $25\%$ to about $13\%$.
 For a fair comparison, here we do not consider the redshift errors in either candidate host galaxies or AGNs.